-AWS Certified Solutions Architect – Associate Feb 2018 Exam Learning Path
+AWS Certified Solutions Architect – Associate SAA-C01 Exam Learning Path (Obsolete)

-AWS Solutions Architect – Associate Feb 2018 exam is the latest AWS exam and would replace the old CSA-Associate exam.
+AWS Solutions Architect – Associate SAA-C01 exam is the latest AWS exam and would replace the old CSA-Associate exam.
 It basically validates the ability to effectively demonstrate knowledge of how to architect and deploy secure and robust applications on AWS technologies

 - Define a solution using architectural design principles based on customer requirements.